raster/mfo-static-website/index.md

         <BR>
         <p>We've followed your posts, watching you make in your home studios, workshops and in your local makerspaces. <a href="https://orlandofightscovid.com/">We worked together to create PPE alternatives</a> during the early months of the pandemic, and we've seen those impacted by furloughs and layoffs starting maker business, opening Etsy shops, and creating in entirely new ways.
 We continue to be inspired by the resolve and your spirit of the maker community!
         <ul>
         <li>We hosted several small Pop-Up Maker Faire events around Orlando during 2020, and participated in the <a href="https://www.facebook.com/events/1031440747333061">"Maker Takeover at Orlando Science Center"</a> in December.
-The <a href="https://flic.kr/s/aHsmSqFVfw">October Pop-up event featured Disney Cast Members</a> that had been furloughed, and it was great to meet these amazing makers, hear their stories and to purchase their awesome creations.
+The October Pop-up event featured Disney Cast Members <a href="https://flic.kr/s/aHsmSqFVfw">(pictures)</a> that had been furloughed, and it was great to meet these amazing makers, hear their stories and to purchase their awesome creations. <br><br>
         <p><img src="assets/images/mfo_popup_website_image_800px.jpg" width="560"></p>

          We enjoyed this "Pop-up" event formula and will continue these small events in 2021. <a href="https://www.facebook.com/makerfaireorlando">Follow us on Facebook</a> or <a href="http://eepurl.com/bpCB8T">subscribe to our email newsletter</a> to stay informed!
 If your organization would like to host one of these small events, <a href="mailto:makers@makerfaireorlando.com">please email us to discuss.</a></li><br>